syvita/bitcoin/README.md

 A `bitcoin.conf.template` configuration template file is available in the repo.
 Name it `bitcoin.conf` on the persistent drive for `bitcoind` to use it.

 # Build the image

+You can pull the image from the docker hub: `docker pull florentdufour/bitcoin`.
+Otherwise, you can build it yourself.

 ## Default build